OSDeploy/GitBook/osconfig/advanced-configuration/osconfig.md

     #======================================================================================
     Get-Childitem -Path Env:* | Sort-Object Name | Format-Table
     #======================================================================================
-    #    Execute all PowerShell files in the Script $PSScriptRoot
+    #    Execute PowerShell files in OSConfig
-    #    Only files up to one level deep are executed
     #======================================================================================
     Write-Host ""
+    #    Strange bug, even though we specify a Depth of 1, PowerShell in OOBE will not
+    #    honor this and will execute all child scripts, no matter the depth
-    $OSConfigFiles = Get-ChildItem $PSScriptRoot -Filter *.ps1 -File -Recurse -Depth 1 -Exclude $ScriptName foreach ($file in $OSConfigFiles) {
+    $OSConfigFiles = Get-ChildItem $PSScriptRoot -Filter *.ps1 -File -Depth 1 -Exclude $ScriptName foreach ($file in $OSConfigFiles) {
         Write-Host "Processing $($file.FullName)" -ForegroundColor Cyan
         Start-Process PowerShell.exe -ArgumentList "-file `"$($file.FullName)`"" -Wait